Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Map-Making Algorithm

 where $L_\mathrm{pix}$ is the physical pixel size at the particle position.
 The volume of each particle is given by $V_i = M_\mathrm{p} / \rho_\mathrm{tot} (r_i)$, where $r_i$ is the distance from the halo centre and $\rho_\mathrm{tot} (r_i)$ is the density computed from the NFW density profile (Eq.~\ref{eq:NFW_profile}).

-We assume that each particle has finite spatial extent characterised by the smoothed particle hydrodynamics (SPH) kernel \citep{Gingold1977}:
+We assume that each particle has a finite spatial extent characterised by the smoothed particle hydrodynamics (SPH) kernel \citep{Gingold1977}:

 where $x = r/h_i$ and $h_i$ is the smoothing length.
-The smoothing length is determined so that the effective number of particles within the smoothing length should be close to $N_\mathrm{ngb} = 64$ \citep[see][for more details]{Springel2021}.\footnote{Although it is possible to use the SPH density in the particle volume $V_i$, the SPH density overestimates the true density \citep{Pelupessy2003}.
-The SZ signal is proportional to the particle volume, and thus higher density may lead to lower signal at the outskirts of halos.
-Thus, we opt for using the SPH kernel only to represent the spatial extent.} The signal is distributed to pixels according to the projected kernel function defined as
+The smoothing length is determined so that the effective number of particles within the smoothing length should be close to $N_\mathrm{ngb} = 64$ \citep[see][for more details]{Springel2021}.\footnote{Although it is possible to use the SPH density to estimate the particle volume $V_i$, the SPH density overestimates the true density \citep{Pelupessy2003}.
+The SZ signal is proportional to the particle volume, and thus, a higher density may lead to a lower signal at the outskirts of halos.
+Thus, we opt for using the SPH kernel only to represent the spatial extent.} Whereas the SPH kernel represents the 3D spatial extent, the kernel for the 2D spatial extent is required for map making.
+Strictly speaking, the 2D kernel can be obtained by projecting the 3D kernel but the projected 2D kernel contains complex expressions and is time-consuming to compute.
+Thus, instead of the projected 2D kernel, we keep using the expressions of the 3D version (Eq.~\ref{eq:SPH_kernel}) by plugging the projected 2D radius instead of the 3D radius.
+Since the shape of both the 2D projected kernel and the original 3D kernel is similar to the normal distribution, this approximation does not have a significant impact on the final results.
+Furthermore, the kernel can be approximated as the product of the kernels along 2D axes, i.e., $W_\mathrm{SPH} (r) \simeq W_\mathrm{SPH}(x) W_\mathrm{SPH}(y)$ \citep{Ursino2010} and this approximation only affects the small-scale feature, which is well below the resolution of our simulations.
+This factorization enables the integration along the axis in advance, and then, for each pixel, we assign the signal with the weight $f_{i, j}$: